openhab/org.openhab.binding.zwave/doc/elexa/dmof1_0_0.md

 ### Parameter 3: Set "Overload" Current level

 Maximum current the plug will pass
-Sets the maximum current the plug will pass before it cuts off power and sends a NOTIFICATION\_EVENT\_POWER_ MANAGEMENT\_OVER\_LOAD\_DETECTED signal to Group 1 and a BASIC\_SET(FF) to Group 2.
+<p&gtSets the maximum current the plug will pass before it cuts off power and sends a NOTIFICATION\_EVENT\_POWER_ MANAGEMENT\_OVER\_LOAD\_DETECTED signal to Group 1 and a BASIC\_SET(FF) to Group 2.
 The LED will then blink red once per second until the current returns to normal.
-To clear the NOTIFICATION and start monitoring again, the BUTTON must be pushed once (only after the current is back to normal.) **NOTE: this value must be higher than Param 4**
+To clear the NOTIFICATION and start monitoring again, the BUTTON must be pushed once (only after the current is back to normal.) <strong&gtNOTE: this value must be higher than Param 4</strong&gt</p&gt
 Values in the range 1 to 16 may be set.

 The manufacturer defined default value is ```13```.